 Rep. Calvert Reintroduces the REDUCE Act to Eliminate Bureaucratic Waste in the Defense Department

-Today, Congressman Ken Calvert (CA-42) reintroduced legislation aimed at creating a more efficient civilian workforce at the Department of Defense (DOD).
-The Rebalance for an Effective Defense Uniform and Civilian Employees (REDUCE) Act (H.R.
-248) would require the DOD to make civilian workforce reductions in a systematic manner without compromising our ability to maintain a strong national defense over the long term.
+Today, Congressman Ken Calvert (CA-42) announced he has reintroduced legislation aimed at creating a more efficient civilian workforce at the Department of Defense (DOD).
+The Rebalance for an Effective Defense Uniform and Civilian Employees (REDUCE) Act, H.R.
+916, would require the DOD to make civilian workforce reductions in a systematic manner without compromising our ability to maintain a strong national defense over the long term.

 The Growth in the Civilian Workforce within the DOD:

 A report produced by the Defense Business Board found that modest cuts to the back end bureaucracy at the Defense Department could save $125 billion over five years.
 Significant savings could be achieved through attrition and early retirements.
 According to an investigative report by the Washington Post, senior leadership at the Defense Department tried to keep the Defense Business Board’s report from public view.

 The requirements of the REDUCE Act will accomplish the following:

 - Reduce our Defense civilian workforce by 15% by FY 2025.
 This percentage was recommended by the Defense Business Board, a trusted, authoritative, and independent source of expertise.

 - The Department of Defense civilian workforce would remain at or below this established cap of a 15% reduction for Fiscal Years 2025 through 2029.